-Application of principles of finance to current problems in financial management, with emphasis on planning and development of tools for use in decision making.
-Consideration of case materials, study of the literature, and development of indi-
+Application of principles of finance to current problems in financial management with emphasis on planning and development of tools for use in decision making Consideration of case materials, study of the literature, and development of individual student reports.

 225. Seminar in Insurance (3)

 Prerequisite: Business Administration 221.

 Risk management in effective business operations.
-Programing of personal and business risk problems.
+Programing of personal at business risk problems.
 Insurance institutions.

 226. Seminar in Real Estate (3)

 Prerequisite: Business Administration 222.